 She has the scientific knowledge as well as the lived, social and career experience to innovatively create high-quality meaningful, well-paying jobs with benefits while working to protect our natural resources and environment.

 Cheryl's years serving as a Government Policy Subject Matter Expert, Senior Compliance Officer, International Contracts Director & Negotiator has given her a unique perspective and incredible insight and world view.
 It has also provided her sound expertise in negotiations, international business affairs, mediation, and problem resolution helping her establish a stellar reputation as an ethical and unwavering advocate for the unrepresented and underrepresented and those most impacted by legislative policy.
 Her work has garnered her local, national, and international award for her advocacy and leadership.

-In addition to her professional and academic pursuits, Cheryl is also a dedicated parent y mentor, community activist, environmentalist and fighter, working tirelessly toward social and economic equity, racial justice, disAbility awareness and Veterans rights, environmental justice, educational system evolution, just immigration, civil & human rights (incl. elimination of human trafficking and 'legal' slavery & indentured servitude) and transformation of the criminal legal system.
+In addition to her professional and academic pursuits, Cheryl is also a dedicated parent & mentor, community advocate, environmentalist & fighter, working tirelessly against racism & racial injustices, toward social and economic equity, disAbility awareness & Veterans rights, educational system evolution, just immigration, civil & human rights (incl. elimination of human trafficking and 'legal' slavery & indentured servitude) and transformation of the criminal legal system.

 Join the Team toGETher elected...!
+Juntos Podemos.